-Urban Design personal statement
+Urban Design Personal Statement

 It is difficult to ignore the accelerating growth of urbanization, caused by profound changes in the world economics.
-This is, particularly, evident in the arena of rapidly developing countries like China, where the expansion of urban space is currently facing a shortage of professional designers, predominantly, due to the lack of Chinese universities specializing in this field.
+This is, particularly, evident in the arena of rapidly developing countries like China, where the expansion of urban space is currently facing a shortage of professional designers, predominantly, due to the lack of Chinese universities specialising in this field.
 Being an enthusiastic and determined person, I am prepared to take an advantage of the created opportunities, especially, for the reason that Urban Design has become a major subject not only of my studies but also interest.

 Since childhood I was engaged in many creative activities.
 From kindergarten to junior high school I was attending painting and drawing courses, which endowed me with a more acute sense of color, sculpt and space, which is vital for an excellent designer.
 At the same time, I enjoyed making handcrafted models of plains, steamboats, cars and etc., which trained my hands adeptly.
 I am glad to have developed this essential skill which has been, particularly, valuable during design projects, where appearance of the model plays an important role in its presentation.